WalletConnect/walletconnect-docs/docs/specs/servers/keys/readme.md

 ## Description

-Keys Server indexes Chat proposal encryption keys for discoverability and also verifies identity key ownership
+Keys Server indexes Chat invite keys for discoverability and also verifies identity key ownership